COLUMBIA TRAIL:

 Directions:

 Completed in 1876, this former rail line was established by the Central Railroad of New Jersey as the High Bridge Branch.
 The line ran from High Bridge to Port Oram, currently known as Wharton, in Morris County.
 The line accommodated passengers, but was highly regarded for its shipments of iron ore from the mines in Morris County.
 The most spectacular wreck occurred on April 18, 1885 when Engine #112 (known as The Columbia), pulling 45 cars plummeted off a 60' wooden trestle into the South Branch of the Raritan River.
 The wooden trestle was replaced by steel piers in 1930 and is now known as the Ken Lockwood Gorge Bridge.
 The last passenger excursion occurred in 1935 and the last freight train ran on April 1, 1976.
-The Columbia Trail is actually 15 miles and extends to Washington Township.
-For more information visit; COLUMBIA TRAIL .
+The Columbia Trail travels from High Bridge North, through Califon, to Washington Township.
+For more information visit; COLUMBIA TRAIL & COLUMBIA TRAIL .

-Starting from High Bridge Park parking lot in High Bridge [Eastern End]; The Columbia Trail travels East across main St. There are still some old rails next to the parks entrance.
-A sign board is located at the trailhead, along with the 0 Mile Marker Marker.
+Starting from High Bridge Park parking lot in High Bridge [Southern End]; The Columbia Trail travels across main St. There are still some old rails next to the parks entrance.
+A Map Board is located at the trailhead, along with the 0 Mile Marker.
 Mile Markers every 0.25 miles.
 The trail starts out paved, but quickly turns to stone-dust.
-The trail travels along the ridgeline with the South Branch of the Raritan River below.
+The trail travels Northeast, along the ridgeline with the South Branch of the Raritan River below.
 You'll cross over Cokesbury Rd at 1.3 miles via a bridge.
-Next you pass under some transmission lines and come to a rock cut after the 1.5 mile Marker.
-A large rock cut will be on your left and a smaller cut that juts out towards the trail will be on your right.
+Next you pass under some transmission lines and come to a rock cut after the 1.5 Mile Marker.
+For the Letterbox: A large rock cut will be on your left and a smaller cut that juts out towards the trail will be on your right.
 Note; the 1 3/4 mile post is just ahead.
 You'll see an orange post (gas line) on your right.
 Facing this post, go around the left side of the rock cut and look up.
 On top of the rock will be a small Cherry tree growing out of the rock and to the left of it will be a larger Birch tree.
 Between these two trees you'll spot some small rocks under a ledge.
 Remove ONLY the left rock to reveal the Columbia Trail Letterbox.
 Continuing along the trail, look for the cascading stream coming off the hill.
 The trail starts a slight accent at 2.5 miles and brings you to the Ken Lockwood Gorge Bridge which travels over the river.
 At about 3.2 miles, the trail leaves behind the river gorge area and enters a flat and woodsy terrain.
 Keep an eye out for several gnomes residing along the trail from this point on, especially one who has his door built into a tree stump.
 They are usually marked by rock cairns alongside the trail.
-A short on-road section starts at 5 miles as you come to Califon.
-This takes you past the old Califon Railroad station (1875), which houses a museum and includes a parking area.
+At 5.1 miles, as you enter Califon, you pass by the old Califon Railroad station (1875), which houses a museum and includes a parking area.
 After a couple of quick road crossings your back on the trail, where you'll spot the river again, if only briefly.
-Another short 0.25 mile on-road section and you'll hit the final stretch of trail which ends after 7 miles at Valley Brook Rd and a parking lot.
-The trail continues through Morris County.
-For a description, check out; RAILS TO TRAILS .
+At 7 miles you pass through the Valley Brook Road parking lot.
+This was as far as I traveled.
+The trail continues Northeast.
+Cross an old RR bridge over the South Branch of the Raritan River at 8.2 miles.
+Cross Schooleys Mountain Road in Long Valley at 11.3 miles.
+Parking lot and Map Board.
+Come to the end of the trail after 15 miles at Bartley Road (Parking) in Washington Township.

 HH